Fixing CMake find_package for PROJ

 wheel.packages = ["src/spatial_extension"]

-# an inline table and as a [section] is invalid TOML).
-Override per-runner via:
+# table and as a [section] is invalid TOML.
+Override per-runner with:

 # pip wheel . --config-settings=cmake.define.PROJ_DIR=/opt/proj